blog

 Results

 At any given time, you can monitor the status of your task on the console.
-For more information on its usage, please visit this section.
+For more information on its usage, please visit the keepng track of your computation page.
 The following figure shows a successful LAMMPS simulation on Qarnot’s Tasq.

 You should also now have a file called ‘log.lammps’ in the output bucket and on your computer.
 If the commands dump were uncommented in your input file, you should also find pictures of the simulation.